Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Results and Discussion

+Table \ref{tab:runtime} shows the runtime average and standard deviation for each attack to achieve standard PGD performance.
+The values are calculated over all experiments shown in Table \ref{tab:first_results}.
+Due to the lack of gradient information, SPSA requires a high amount of model evaluations.
+The SPSA attack does not achieve PGD performance in our experiment with $400$ times the computational budget.
+The Foolbox \cite{rauber2017} implementation provided by the authors of the B\&B attack \cite{Brendel19} is also considerably slower than PGD for the same amount of model evaluations in our experiments.
+DSN-PGD achieves the same success rate compared to PGD considerably faster while at the same time achieving higher success rates with the same amount of model evaluations.
+The runtimes of the attacks were compared on a Nvidia GeForce GTX1080.

-\subsection{Additional experiments}
+\subsection{Additional Experiments}

-The following section summarizes additional experiments: 1) combination of SNGD with ODI, 2) combination of SNGD with noise decay, 3) different approaches to weight the gradients sampled with SNGD, 4) the runtime between different attacks, 5) the ability to approximate the global descent direction between GD- and SNGD-based attacks, and 6) the effectiveness of SNGD on increasingly convex loss surfaces.
+The following section summarizes additional experiments: 1) combination of DSNGD with ODI, 2) the ability to approximate the global descent direction between GD- and DSNGD-based attacks, and 3) the effectiveness of DSNGD on increasingly convex loss surfaces.

-\subsubsection{1) Combination with ODI}
+\subsubsection{Combination with ODI}

-We evaluated if combining the different PGD-based attacks with \acf{ODI} increases their success rate.
-From Table \ref{tab:odi_results} we can see the accuracy and accuracy difference after combining the attacks with ODI.
-In $9$ out of $24$ cases the success rate improved while it decreased in $4$ out of $24$.
-For the PGD trained CIFAR10 model initialization with ODI improved the SN-PGD attack the most by $2.2\%$.
-For the remaining experiments the performance was not changed considerably.
+We evaluate if combining the different PGD-based attacks with \acf{ODI} increases their success rate.
+Combining ODI with PGD yields the same benefit as combining it with DSN-PGD in our experiments.
+On the CIFAR10 dataset, initialization with ODI yields the biggest improvement for PGD and DSN-PGD with $1.8\%$ and $2.2\%$ increase in success rate respectively.
+For MNIST and Fashion-MNIST, the performance was not changed considerably.
 This is in line with the original paper, where the success rate increased only marginally on the MNIST dataset and more substantially on CIFAR10 \cite{tashiro2020}.
-Note that ODI was partly designed to increase the transferability of adversarial attacks to other models which was not tested in this experiment.
+The results are summarized in Table \ref{tab:odi_results}.
+The results demonstrate that it can be beneficial to combine DSN-PGD with other methods.
+Note that ODI is partly designed to increase the transferability of adversarial attacks to other models which was not tested in this experiment.